nd-crane/trusted_ke/coref/README.md

 ### coref_mt5:

-**Input:** Raw text from FAA data. coref_mt5 takes in a list of titles and a list of inputs, where the titles correspond to each input.
-The titles for the FAA data follow the pattern: faa_1688 for the 1688th record, etc.\
+**Input:** Raw text from FAA data. coref_mt5 takes in a list of titles and a list of inputs, where the titles correspond to each input.\
 The input may contain multiple sentences, which should be seperated by newline characters.

 coref_mt5 sees each record separately and may create coreferences across multiple sentences in record.